immunefi-team/Bounty_Boosts/DeGate/26529 - [SC - Insight] Mitigate Griefing Attacks  Theft of Gas by Impl....md

 # Mitigate Griefing Attacks + Theft of Gas by Implementing Return Data Bombs Protection in `executeTransaction` and limiting gas

-Submitted on Mon Dec 04 2023 08:47:40 GMT-0400 (Atlantic Standard Time) by @Breeje for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 14:47:40 UTC by @Breeje for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26529